Copyright at Messiah University

 - concluding, after reasonable inquiry, that the use qualifies as a fair use or other exempt or licensed use for which permission is not required.

-- Before posting course content consisting of copyrighted works or portions of such works in electronic form, the instructor should consult with the department’s librarian liaison to determine whether the College has a current license for access to digital versions of the copyrighted material.
+- Before posting course content consisting of copyrighted works or portions of such works in electronic form, the instructor should consult with the department’s librarian liaison to determine whether the University has a current license for access to digital versions of the copyrighted material.
 If it does, the citation and link to the electronic version of the material will be added to the course page to provide direct access to the requested material.

 - It is preferable to link to copyrighted materials already legally available at another site rather than scanning or making a digital copy.